satyapujari/KillCorona/README.md

 # KillCorona
-Fun Game
+#### Fun Game

+pip install pygame
+python main.py
 use space bar to shoot and left/right arrow to move